 Transition words assist readers in scanning your material and comprehending the relationship between sentences and paragraphs.
 Assume, for instance, that you have three reasons why customers should buy your product.
 It helps to use signal words such as ‘first and foremost,’ ‘secondly,’ and ‘finally.’
 Furthermore, terms like ‘however,’ ‘similarly,’ and ‘for example’ send a strong message to your readers.
 Readers will instantly understand that a conclusion will follow terms like ‘to summarize’ or ‘in short.’
 As a result, transition phrases are essential for adding structure to your writing.

 Use keywords that are related.

-Stuffing your post with your focus keyword makes it less pleasant to read and can harm your rankings.
-Google is becoming more intelligent, and it wants you to create content that users will enjoy.
+Stuffing your post with your focus keyword makes reading less pleasant and can harm your rankings.
+Google is becoming more intelligent and wants you to create content that users will enjoy.
 It does not require you to utilize your target keyword in every sentence.
 It has alternative methods for analyzing what your writing is about.
-Google recognizes synonyms and other keywords linked to your focus key as one of the ways it understands the topic of your text.
+Google recognizes synonyms and other keywords linked to your focus key as one way it understands your text’s topic.
 That is why, throughout your writing, you should include synonyms and related keywords.